Guide to Buying a New-Build

 What is a New-Build House?

 There may be some ‘new’ properties that have already been owned by previous occupants, but, typically, a new-build refers to a home that is being sold by a developer or builder.
 Most new-builds have never been lived in.
-According to Full Fact, over 741,920 new homes were built in England throughout 2014/15 and 2018/19.
+According to Full Fact, more than 741,920 new homes were built in England throughout 2014/15 and 2018/19.

 For many Help to Buy schemes, a property can be a few years old but, as long as it hasn’t been previously owned, it can still be classed as a new-build.
-This may also be a possibility if the building was first rented by the developer but again, not officially sold.
+This may also be a possibility if the building was first rented by the developer but not actually sold.

 Compare and Save on Your Move